tcleg/Six_Axis_Complementary_Filter/README.md

 this library in any C/C++ project as needed.

 All documentation for how to use the library can be found in the header file of the library.

+An example implementation with Arduino and the LSM6DS3 motion sensor can be found in (this gist)[https://gist.github.com/savovs/cbe998c3dfea711c3413cb23b6244cd9].